PrivSec-dev/privsec.dev/content/privacy.md

 ## Hosting Provider

-We use Google Domains, Google DNS, and Google Firebase Hosting to run our website.
-We turn Google Analytics off for our project, so it should not collect any data on you.
+We use Google Domains, Google DNS.
+We host our website on Netlify.
+We turn Netlify Analytics off for our project, so we do not have any information about you.
+We do not use Netlify assets optimization, so nothing is hosted on CloudFront.

-For the Privacy Policy of Firebase Hosting, please check out [this link](https://firebase.google.com/support/privacy).
+Netlify does store your IP address and access logs for less than 30 days.
+Please check out [this link](https://www.netlify.com/gdpr-ccpa/) for their policy regarding this.
+Their general privacy policy can be found [here](https://www.netlify.com/gdpr-ccpa/).

 ## Git Repository